braindatalab/PyBispectra/docs/source/motivation.rst

 Finally, traditional forms of time delay estimation often rely on cross-correlation.
-This method is perfectly adequate in noiseless situations or those where the noise of the signals are uncorrelated with one another as well as with the sources of interest :footcite:`Nikias1988,JurharInPrep`.
+This method is perfectly adequate in noiseless situations or those where the noise of the signals are uncorrelated with one another as well as with the sources of interest :footcite:`Nikias1988,JurharPreprint`.
 This, however, is often not the case in many real-world contexts, leading to spurious time delay estimates.
-In contrast, the bispectrum is able to suppress the contribution of Gaussian noise sources to time delay estimates :footcite:`Nikias1988`, and additional steps can be taken to minimise the effects of non-Gaussian noise sources, such as those associated with volume conduction :footcite:`JurharInPrep`.
+In contrast, the bispectrum is able to suppress the contribution of Gaussian noise sources to time delay estimates :footcite:`Nikias1988`, and additional steps can be taken to minimise the effects of non-Gaussian noise sources, such as those associated with volume conduction :footcite:`JurharPreprint`.

 What is available in PyBispectra?